-The 1974 film Style Wars reveals the artists who painted those trains—inside and outside.
+It was the beginning of the eras of both the NYC graffiti movement and Hip Hop.
+The 1974 film Style Wars exposes the artists who painted those trains—inside and outside.

-Back then, the 4 Train was made up of old cars, perhaps from as early as the 1930s, and likely the 1940s, probably the R-19s.
-The seats were covered in rattan, there were several fans in every car and in summer all the windows were opened.
-Passengers moved freely or stood (illegally) between cars—the sound was deafening.
+Then, the 4 Train was made up of old cars from as early as the 1930s, and 1940s—probably the R-19s.
+The seats were covered in rattan, and there were ceiling fans in every car and in summer all the windows were open.
+Passengers moved freely or stood (illegally) between cars—the clatter was deafening.

 Otherwise, the MTA Transit Museum ($10) displays vintage cars and busses year-round at its facility, a decommissioned Subway Station in Brooklyn.
 The nearest station is Borough Hall, on the 4 or 5 Train.

 This is a little-known adventure and a fun way to experience the largest subway system in the world.
 Its 457 stations is 150 more than the second-largest, Paris.

 The Nostalgia Train Departs:

 2nd Avenue on the uptown F line in Lower Manhattan at: